 (v) Transient voltage responses shall be within acceptable limits.

-(g) To avoid unnecessary RAS operation, the RAS Entity may provide a Real-Time status indication to the owner of any Generation Resource controlled by the RAS to show when the flow on one or more of the RAS monitored Facilities exceeds 90% of the flow necessary to arm the RAS.
+(g) To avoid unnecessary RAS operation, the RAS Entity may provide a Real-Time status indication to the owner of any Generation Resource or Energy Storage Resource (ESR) controlled by the RAS to show when the flow on one or more of the RAS monitored Facilities exceeds 90% of the flow necessary to arm the RAS.
 The cost necessary to provide such status indication shall be the responsibility of the RAS Entity;

 (h) The status indication of any automatic or manual arming/activation or operation of the RAS shall be provided as Supervisory Control and Data Acquisition (SCADA) alarm inputs to the owner(s) of any Facility controlled by the RAS;